visiotec/vtec/README.md

 #### Cloning The Repository ####

-Cloning the repository allows you to be up-to-date with the latest - but possibly unstable - changes in our codebase.
+Cloning the repository allows you to be up-to-date with the latest -- but possibly unstable -- changes in our codebase.
 You should be familiar with Git to use this option.
 You can get more information about it in [here](https://help.github.com/articles/set-up-git).
 To clone and compile, use the following instructions.

 ```
 git clone https://github.com/lukscasanova/vtec.git
 ```

 **OPTIONAL**: If you want to use the *legacy* branch, which is based on the older c++98 standard, do the following command.
-Otherwise, skip this command.
+Otherwise, skip the next command.

 ```
 git checkout legacy